vigneshv59/dstarlite133/README.md

-# DstarLite -- CS 133b Final Project
+# D* Lite -- CS 133b Final Project
+## Rahil Bathwal and Vignesh Varadarajan

 This implementation of dstarlite is designed to run on various generated mazes.
-Look at `dstarlite.py` to see instructions on changing the maze used.
-The robots visibility radius in simulation can also be changed in `grid.py`.
+The robot's visibility radius in simulation can also be changed in `grid.py`.

-    Usage: dstarlite.py [maze_num]
+    Usage: python3 dstarlite.py [maze_num]
     The maze_num maps as follows.
     Small maze: 0
     Large maze: 1